rlmanrique/weather_station/README.md

 * Light intensity

 It sends all data by WiFi to a database, in this case Influxdb.
-Grapahan can be used to visualize the measurements.
+Graphana can be used to visualize the measurements.

 ## Components